nottinghamtec/Main-Website/content/venues/donington.md

 The Hall's spacious rooms featuring ornate furnishings made for the perfect setting of a few acoustic sets, as well as a relaxation suite down the corridor.

-For an event of this size, we also used an extravagent marquee to the rear of the hall.
+For an event of this size, we also used an extravagant marquee to the rear of the hall.
 The 500-strong dinner guests took their seats in here at the start of the night, and by the end, the tables were gone and it had turned seamlessly into a dance floor.

 Donington is a gorgeous venue, and capable of so many events of different styles.